yuishinho/yuishinho.github.io/_pages/about.md

 ----------

 - 07/2024, *IAMCR Christchurch 2024*, Rethinking the risk communication on social media: Stigmatized health risk messages from out-group cause psychological resistance to protective behaviors among MSM (Yuxin He - University of Macau, Yuanming Guo - Macau University of Sciences and Technology)
-- 06/2024, Master Thesis (Project Report) of University of Macau, Relative Deprivation and Cyberbullying among Chinese College Students: The Role of Student Engagement and Moral Emotions
+- 06/2024, *Master Thesis (Project Report) of University of Macau*, Relative Deprivation and Cyberbullying among Chinese College Students: The Role of Student Engagement and Moral Emotions